zulip/zulip/docs/tutorials/screenshot-and-gif-software.md

 # Screenshot and GIF software

-The following list documents different screenshoting & GIF-making techniques and free software.
+The following list documents different screenshotting & GIF-making techniques and free software.
 We encourage you to make use of these when making front-end pull requests, as other contributors can see the changes you have made without having to check out your branch.